Get insider access

 Dedicated Buttons

-The touchpad is excellent.
-It's large even though it's a relatively compact laptop, and it feels smooth, allowing the fingers to glide easily.
+The ASUS G14 has an excellent touchpad.
+It's large, even though it's a relatively compact laptop, and it feels smooth, allowing the fingers to glide easily.
 It tracks all movements and gestures well, and there aren't any issues with palm rejection or actions like dragging and dropping.
 The click mechanism feels satisfying, but you can only click on the bottom half of the touchpad.

 Interface